"THE STING OPERATION THAT WENT SOUTH" A Professional Investigation into the Sinking of the Bayesian.

 Faced with this ruckus, Italy's government should have drawn a clear distinction between harmful acts and obnoxious or foolish words.
 The legal actions themselves conjure up a self-abnegating passivity, more ovine than human, more bleater than leader.
 A "thorn in the flesh, but not a dagger in the heart".
 The business of jurisprudence / justice is not frivolous.
 It is serious.
 Whatever it is, it is.

 Any perpetrator with a desire to surrender himself wholly to an avenging / odious taskmaster and a creed beyond reason might have committed a dreadful deed - not necessarily on purpose because things went south and overboard - and conscire it.
-"All wish to hide their sins," says Seneca, "but a good conscienta loves the light."
+Death issues / causes: All are a central part of the human condition.
+Since we are large predators, no cause of death is more basic or more ancient than murder.

 Having evaded any pasty-faced, emollient law enforcement pulchritude in a callous foul play game won't mean evidence and proof provided by a private detective / private investigator stalwart as Bureau Ekman will be considered as "fruit of the poisonous tree".
 Au contraire, it will or might make an "enormous imposition" eventually and in due course.